CrosserK/HPV_subtyping/README.md

 6. Mark duplicates with picard tools
 7. Index bam with samtools index
 8. (In progress...)
 Call variants with GATK HaplotypeCaller
-9. (In progress..., only cohort data?)
-GATK PairHMM
+9. (In progress...)
+Filter variants with GATK VariantRecalibrator in SNP mode + ApplyRecalibration
 10. (In progress...)
-Filter variants with GATK VariantRecalibrator in SNP mode + ApplyRecalibration
+Filter variants again but this time with GATK VariantRecalibrator in indel mode + ApplyRecalibration
 11. (In progress...)
-Filter variants again but this time with GATK VariantRecalibrator in indel mode + ApplyRecalibration
-12. (In progress...)
 Remove filtered variants from vcf with GATK SelectVariants --excludeFiltered
-13. (In progress...), optional) Evaluate variantcalling against similar data with GATK VariantEval
+12. (In progress...), optional) Evaluate variantcalling against similar data with GATK VariantEval
-14. Find number of mismatches in vcf files
+13. Find number of mismatches in vcf files
-15. Find most likely subtype with sigma (sigma-build + sigma solve) & compare with number of mismatches from vcf
+14. Find most likely subtype with sigma (sigma-build + sigma solve) & compare with number of mismatches from vcf
-16. Find amino acid changes by variants in the subtypes in R
+15. Find amino acid changes by variants in the subtypes in R
     - Prepare gff3 file with GenomicFeatures library -> makeTxDbFromGFF
     - VariantAnnotation library -> predictCoding
-17. (In progress...)
-Create html report of sequenced subtype
+16. (In progress...)
+Create html report of sequenced subtype'